firebase/extensions/docs/storage-resize-images/get-started.md

 # Get started

-## Using the Resize Images extension
+## Using the Resize Images in Storage extension

-The Resize Images extension (`storage-resize-images`) lets you automatically change (in most cases, reduce) the size of images saved to a specified Cloud Storage bucket and optionally keep or delete the originals.
+The Resize Images in Storage extension (`storage-resize-images`) lets you automatically change (in most cases, reduce) the size of images saved to a specified Cloud Storage bucket and optionally keep or delete the originals.
 Adding an image to the bucket triggers this extension to create a new resized copy or more of the image.

 The extension supports the following features: